-About 80 per cent of Canadians are of European background — more commonly called caucasians, or whites — with the remaining 20 per cent a diverse mix of literally every other race on Earth.
+About 80 per cent of Canadians are of European background — more commonly called caucasians or whites — with the remaining 20 per cent a diverse mix of literally every other race on Earth.

 Depending on what part of the country you visit, however, Canada’s racial diversity may not be particularly evident.
 According to Statistics Canada, 95 per cent of Canada’s visible minorities live exclusively in the country’s big cities, with six out of every 10 non-whites living in only two particular cities — Vancouver and Toronto.
 Rural Canada continues to remain largely white, though there is growing interest these days in ensuring immigrants settle more evenly across the country.

 Both categories of Asians have been present in Canada for over a century.
 Imported Chinese labourers — who were specifically recruited for their willingness to work for low pay in dangerous conditions — were crucial to securing the construction of the Canadian Pacific Railroad, while some East Indians were able to overcome bigotry and establish themselves as successful merchants in British Columbia.
-Today, however, the vast majority of Asians and East Indians in Canada are either new immigrants or their children, the fruits of Canada’s aggressive intake of immigrants since the 1960s.
+Today, however, the vast majority of Asians and South Asians in Canada are either new immigrants or their children, the fruits of Canada’s aggressive intake of immigrants since the 1960s.

 At around five per cent of the national population, South Asians remain Canada’s single largest minority group, followed by Chinese-Canadians at about four percent.
 The provinces of British Columbia and Ontario are known for having many large communities of both, and in some neighborhoods they may even comprise the majority of the population.
 Richmond, B.C. is the Canadian city with the largest Chinese population, while Brampton, Ontario houses Canada’s largest Indo-Canadian community.